 Where the result obtained as a result of the transactions referred to in the preceding paragraph is negative, i.e. an asset arises, the Company recognises the asset up to the amount of the unrecognised past service cost plus the present value of any available economic benefits in the form of refunds from the plan or reductions in future contributions to the plan.
 As a result, the Company recognises past service cost immediately in the current period to the extent that it exceeds any reduction in the present value of the economic benefits referred to above.
-If there is no change or an increase in the present value of the economic benefits, the amount of the past service cost for the current period is recognised immediately.
+If there is no change or

+Notes to the annual accounts for the financial year ended 31 December 2024 an increase in the present value of the economic benefits, the amount of the past service cost for the current period is recognised immediately.

 The Company recognises revocable past service cost as an expense for the year at the amount of the total past service cost divided by the average remaining period until the employees' rights vest, unless the provisions of the preceding paragraph apply.
-If the benefits become vested immediately on the introduction or amendment of the plan, the past service cost is recognised immediately in profit or loss.
+If the benefits become vested immediately upon the introduction or amendment of the plan, the past service cost is recognised immediately in profit or loss.